jamesHasura/hasura_action_transform/README.md

 ### Adding a response transform

-Step 1: In your project, navigate to the setttings page
+**Step 1**: In your project, navigate to the setttings page
 <http://{YOUR_PROJECTS_URL}/console/settings/metadata-actions> and export your
 projects metadata.

 ![hasura project settings page](./static-images/add_response_step_1.png?raw=true)

-Step 2: Open the metadata.json file exported and find the metadata definition of the action you want to add a response transfrom to.
+**Step 2**: Open the metadata.json file exported and find the metadata definition of the action you want to add a response transfrom to.
 It should have a smiliar form to what you see below.

 ![hasura project json metadata action](./static-images/add_response_step_2.png?raw=true)

-Step 3: Augment the action metadata by adding a response transform object in the `"definition":{...}` of the action.
+**Step 3**: Augment the action metadata by adding a response transform object in the `"definition":{...}` of the action.
 Please ensure the added response transform object has the same form as the following:

 `"response_transform": { "body": { "action": "transform", "template": "{ }", "version": 2, "template_engine": "Kriti" }`

-Step 4: Create your json transform using Kriti and insert it into the response_transform.body.template object created in the last step.
+**Step 4**: Create your json transform using Kriti and insert it into the response_transform.body.template object created in the last step.

 `"response_transform": { "body": { "action": "transform", "template": "{ADDED_KRITI_TRANSFORM}", "version": 2, "template_engine": "Kriti" }`